valr300/OSPaypalIpn/README.md

     https://github.com/valr300/OSPaypalIpn

-You can get the folder "ipn" only, the source isn’t needed.
+You can get the folder "OSPaypalIpn/ipn" only, you dont need anything else.
 Substitute the {yourwebsite} by your your web site folder.

 Create folder /var/www/{yourwebsite}/ipn/ on your linux Machine: